Turnout

 Identify Key Factors Affecting Benefit Calculation

 We understand that navigating these factors can be challenging.
 At Turnout, we're here to help you assess your situation more accurately and guide you through the complexities of the SSDI application process.
 Our trained nonlawyer advocates are ready to support you, ensuring you have the necessary resources to optimize your advantages.
 Remember, Turnout is not a law firm and does not provide legal advice.
-For tax debt relief, we collaborate with IRS-licensed enrolled agents, not attorneys, to assist clients in their respective processes.
+For tax matters, we collaborate with IRS-licensed enrolled agents, not attorneys, to assist clients in their respective processes.
 You are not alone in this journey.

 The central node represents the main topic, while the branches show the different factors that influence how benefits are calculated.
 Each sub-point provides additional details about that factor's significance.